-Some of the biggest regulated exchanges are now offering Bitcoin futures.
+Some of the biggest regulated exchanges now offer Bitcoin futures.
 Traders who were a bit skeptical of trading cryptocurrencies in a market that is unregulated can now rest easy and trade away.
-Analysts’ believe that the year 2019 will see even more big names in stock trading adding Bitcoin futures.
+Analysts believe that 2019 will see even bigger names in stock trading adding to Bitcoin futures.
 This is seen as a first step in the right direction because regulated exchanges might just open their doors to cryptocurrencies in the next couple of years.

 Simply put, to participate in a Bitcoin future is to make a bet on the price of Bitcoin for the given amount of time.
 Bitcoin futures work the exact same way that a normal future would work on the financial markets. if you are betting on the price of Bitcoin to rise, you take a long position and when they are expecting the price to drop, they go short.
 For example, let’s say Stacey owns 10 Bitcoin at $ 6,000 and expects the Bitcoin prices to drop.
 She can take a short futures contract at the current price.
 Should the price drop to 5,000 at the expiry of her contract, she can buy it back and this means she would have protected $10,000 of her investment.
 This demonstrates how traders can use Bitcoin futures to safeguard their investments in the cryptocurrency market.